Head of the School of Arts

-- Office Hours:
+- Academic Support Hours:

-As an undergraduate at Cambridge I read 'Oriental Studies (Chinese)' under David McMullen before working at Christie’s Chinese department in London and on assignment in Hong Kong in the early 1990s.
-I won a scholarship to the Graduate School at Princeton University in 1993 and, moving to America and shifting into Art History with East Asian Studies, trained there under Wen C. Fong until 1999, finishing up my doctoral thesis on Zhao Mengfu during a fellowship in the Asian Art department at the Metropolitan Museum of Art in New York.
-Along the way I curated my first Asian art exhibition, on Chinese landscape paintings at the Art Museum, Princeton University.
-In 1999 I returned to the British Isles, first to a string of posts in London - as a research and teaching fellow in the Percival David Foundation of Chinese Art, then still at 53 Gordon Square (1999-2002); as a temporary lecturer in the history of Chinese art at SOAS (2002-03); and as a research fellow in the Sainsbury Institute for the Study of Japanese Arts and Cultures (SISJAC), based at SOAS (2003-04).
-During that time much of my research was geared toward the ‘Admonitions of the Court Instructress’ picture-scroll attributed to Gu Kaizhi (c.
+As an undergraduate at Cambridge University, McCausland read Oriental Studies (Chinese) before working at Christie’s Chinese department in London and on assignment in Hong Kong in the early 1990s.
+Entering the graduate programme at Princeton University in 1993, he trained in Art History with East Asian Studies under the Wen C. Fong.
+He curated his first Asian art exhibition, on Chinese landscape painting, at the Art Museum, Princeton University.
+He completed his doctoral thesis on the art of the southern Chinese polymath Zhao Mengfu (1254-1322) during a fellowship in the Asian Art department at the Metropolitan Museum of Art in New York in 1999.
+Returning to the British Isles, he held a string of posts in London, as a postdoctoral fellow in the Percival David Foundation of Chinese Art, then still at 53, Gordon Square in Bloomsbury (1999-2002); as a temporary lecturer in the history of Chinese art at SOAS (2002-03); and as a research fellow in the Sainsbury Institute for the Study of Japanese Arts and Cultures (SISJAC), based at SOAS (2003-04).
+During that time much of his research was geared toward the ‘Admonitions of the Court Instructress’ picture-scroll attributed to Gu Kaizhi (c.
 344-c.
-406) in the British Museum, the topic of a conference I organised at SOAS in 2001.
-In 2004, I joined the Chester Beatty Library in Dublin, under the directorship of Michael Ryan, as Curator of the East Asian Collections and later also Head of Collections.
-In these roles, I was involved in a range of projects, such as the ASEMUS Travelling Exhibition on portraiture (with a study of Louis le Brocquy's portrait head of Bono), and exhibitions at the Library itself, including one of Leonardo da Vinci’s ‘Codex Leicester’ from the Gates collection, and 'Telling Images of China: Narrative and Figure Paintings, 15th-20th Century, from the Shanghai Museum’.
+406) in the British Museum, the topic of a conference he organised at the British Museum in 2001.
+In 2004, he joined the Chester Beatty Library in Dublin, under the directorship of Michael F. Ryan, as Curator of the East Asian Collections and later also Head of Collections.
+In these roles, he was involved in a range of projects, such as the ASEMUS Travelling Exhibition on portraiture and exhibitions at the Library itself, including one of Leonardo da Vinci’s ‘Codex Leicester’ from the Gates collection, and he curated the loan exhibition, ‘Telling Images of China: Narrative and Figure Paintings, 15th-20th Century, from the Shanghai Museum’.

 PhD Students supervised